appcd-dev/generate-action/README.md

 This repository contains the reusable action for the AppCD Generative IAC.

+## Setup

+Please follow the steps below to setup the action:

+1. Signup for an account on [AppCD](https://cloud.appcd.io/)
+2. Setup a Personal Access Token on [AppCD](https://cloud.appcd.io/account-settings/pat/)
+3. Add the Personal Access Token as a secret in your repository with the name `APPCD_TOKEN`

 ## Inputs

 | Name         | Description                       | Required | Default   |